uark-photon-team-01/photon/README.md

 In terminal B type:
 - echo -n "TEST123" | nc -u -w1 127.0.0.1 7501

-Back in Terminal A, you should see received line now!
-Yay.
+Back in Terminal A, you should see received line now.

 -----